bradford-hamilton/Ruby-On-Quails/guides/source/asset_pipeline.md

 Sprockets concatenates all JavaScript files into one master `.js` file and all CSS files into one master `.css` file.
 As you'll learn later in this guide, you can customize this strategy to group files any way you like.
-In production, Rails inserts an SHA256 fingerprint into each filename so that the file is cached by the web browser.
+In production, Quails inserts an SHA256 fingerprint into each filename so that the file is cached by the web browser.
 You can invalidate the cache by altering this fingerprint, which happens automatically whenever you change the file contents.